 What: Fleas are all too common here in Oregon, and we see them on cats every day (even many indoor cats!).
 Many owners are surprised to learn that fleas can cause health problems for cats (and you!) including an allergic reaction, tapeworms, anemia, Bartonella (aka Cat Scratch Fever), typhus, and the plague.

-As for heartworms, cats actually get them almost as often as dogs, and all they need in order to infect your cat is a bite from a mosquito.
-In fact, it is a primary cause of lung disease in cats and can cause many other health problems including sudden death.
+As for heartworms, did you know that all they need in order to infect your cat is a bite from a mosquito?
+In fact, they is a primary cause of the lung disease HARD in cats and can cause many other health problems including sudden death.
 Some common symptoms include coughing, difficulty breathing, lethargy, weight loss, and intermittent vomiting.
 Since there is no cure, the best way to protect your cat from heartworms is through prevention.

 For both fleas and heartworms, we recommended using Revolution.
 This product is applied topically once per month and is considered by our veterinarians to be the safest and most effective product on the market.
 It protects cats from fleas, heartworms, roundworms, hookworms, and ear mites!